deepset-ai/haystack-home/content/ambassadors/_index.md

       answer: "Geography isn't a barrier.
 Haystack users are everywhere - and there are opportunities to grow the community in many places.
 Whether that's online or in your local ecosystem, we want to support people building and connecting others around the world."
     - question: "Is there any cost to join?"
       answer: "None.
 The program is free - we provide support, not the other way around."
+  button:
+    text: "Apply Now"
+    url: "#apply"

 apply:
   anchor: apply
-  title: "Think You're a Fit?"
+  title: "Apply Now"
-  text: "If you're already contributing to the Haystack community and want recognition and support for your work, we'd love to hear from you.
-Just tell us what you've been building."
+  text: "If you're already building with Haystack and want the recognition and backing to go further — we'd love to hear from you."
   button:
     text: "Apply Now"
     url: "#"